cloudflare/workers-docs/content/quickstart/_index.md

 superlongapitoken
 ```

-You can also provide your email and global API key (this is not recommended for security reasons):
+You can also provide your email and global API key:

 ```bash
 wrangler config --api-key